microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/PowerApp.md

-# Using Azure OpenAI on custom dataset
+# Exercise 3: Using Azure OpenAI on custom dataset
 ### Scenario summary:
 This scenario allows use cases to use Open AI as an intelligent agent to answer questions from end users or assist them using knowledge of a proprietary corpus and domain.
 Applications can be: